Joseph Maclay, 2nd Baron Maclay

 Joseph Paton Maclay, 2nd Baron Maclay (31 May 1899 – 7 November 1969), was a Scottish banker, shipowner, peer and Liberal politician.

 Family and education

 Maclay was the eldest surviving son of Joseph Maclay, 1st Baron Maclay, and his wife Martha (née Strang), two elder brothers having died during World War I. John Maclay, 1st Viscount Muirshiel, was his younger brother.
 The family lived at Duchal House.
 Lord Maclay married Nancy Margaret Greig, daughter of Robert Coventry Greig, in 1936.
 Their wedding was held in Paisley Abbey.
-He was educated at Fettes College, Edinburgh, and Trinity College, Cambridge.
+He was educated at Fettes College, Edinburgh, and Trinity College, Cambridge, where he read economics.
 He died in hospital in November 1969, aged 70, and a memorial service was held for him in Glasgow Cathedral.
 He was succeeded in the barony by his eldest son Joseph.

 Business

 Maclay went into the shipping business and became chairman of the company his father had established, Maclay and McIntyre of Glasgow.
 He was president of the Chamber of Shipping of the United Kingdom, 1946–47, Chairman of the General Council of British Shipping, 1946–47, and Lord Dean of Guild, Glasgow, 1952–54.
 In February 1947, he chaired the International Shipping Conference in London.
 He was a Director of the Midland Bank and Chairman of Clydesdale and North Scotland Bank.